FlorianSp2000/behavior-transformer-for-robotic-manipulation/README.md

 - Action Discretization: We use k-means clustering to discretize the continuous action space.
 The k-means fitting process runs automatically for the first kmeans_fit_steps of training, collecting actions from the dataset to build the clusters.

 - Normalization & Loss: The implementation uses min-max normalization for observations and actions.
-The total loss is a weighted sum of Focal Loss for the classification task and MSE Loss for the offset regression, as described in the original paper.
-(TODO: add link https://arxiv.org/pdf/2206.11251)
+The total loss is a weighted sum of Focal Loss for the classification task and MSE Loss for the offset regression, as described in the [original paper](https://arxiv.org/pdf/2206.11251).

 ### Design choices and Challenges
+Challenges: balancing classification loss & regression loss,
+- one pitfall was not saving fitted kmeans cluster with torch module, when reloading it would silently reinitialize all clusters
+- choosing correct number of clusters, too few clusters would lead to systematic biases (offset learns to tilt left / higher negative values) while larger number of clusters leads to larger computational load
+- I chose to stick to ResNet-18 backbone and minGPT transformer so comparison against VQ-BeT highlights most important difference, which is in action discretization method
+- Kept action chunking and set action chunking size to 1 for compatibility.
+Also took over the default delta observation steps, i.e. our model would receive n_obs_steps=5 observations per time step and n_action_pred_token=3 for number of action tokens.

 ### Future Improvements
+- More rigorous / systematic approach to finetune: offset loss weight, learning rate (schedule), number of kMeans cluster.
+Also right now kMeans cluster is naive (just pick random points), we could use something more sophisticated (kMeans++ e.g.).
+Furthermore, longer training times (model did not converge), larger architecture (scale up GPT backbone with more attention layers, longer context windows) etc..
+Especially for BeT implementation, adding goal-conditioning would probably improve performance on given task.

 ### Dataset: PushT Environment